 - Hadoop Platform – Although this isn’t always a requirement, it is heavily preferred in many cases.
 Having experience with Hive or Pig is also a strong selling point.
 Familiarity with cloud tools such as AWS can also be beneficial.

 - Unstructured data – It is critical that a data scientist be able to work with unstructured data, whether it is from social media, video feeds or audio.

 No doubt you’ve seen this phrase everywhere lately, especially as it relates to data scientists.
 Frank Lo describes what it means, and talks about other necessary “soft skills” in his guest blog posted a few months ago.

 To be a data scientist in a business role, you’ll need a solid understanding of the industry you’re working in, and know what business problems your company is trying to solve.
-In terms of data science, being able to discern which problems are important to solve for the business is critical, in addition to identifying new ways the business should be leveraging its data.
+In terms of data science careers, this means that being able to discern which problems are important to solve for the business is critical, in addition to identifying new ways the business should be leveraging its data.

 - Communication skills – Companies searching for a strong data scientist are looking for someone who can clearly and fluently translate their technical findings to a non-technical team, such as the Marketing or Sales departments.
 A data scientist must enable the business to make decisions by arming them with quantified insights, in addition to understanding the needs of their non-technical colleagues in order to wrangle the data appropriately.
 Check out our flash survey for more information on communication skills for quantitative professionals.